bjodah/local-aider/README.md

-This repo is just an attempt to collect scripts and notes on how one can enable using [aider](https://aider.chat) with a local reasoning "architect" model (Qwen/QwQ-32B) and a non-reasoning "editor" model (Qwen/Qwen2.5-Coder-Instruct-32B) on a single consumer grade GPU (tested on RTX 3090)
+This repo is just an attempt to collect scripts and notes on how one can enable using [aider](https://aider.chat) with a local reasoning "architect" model (Qwen/QwQ-32B) and a non-reasoning "editor" model (Qwen/Qwen2.5-Coder-Instruct-32B) on a single consumer grade GPU (tested on RTX 3090).

+I should mention that the simplest solution is probably to use the [Ollama support in aider](https://aider.chat/docs/llms/ollama.html), the approach here however, allows you (in principle) to experiment with different backends (such as [vllm](https://github.com/vllm-project/vllm), [Exllamav2+tabbyAPI](https://github.com/theroyallab/tabbyAPI), ...).

 ## Usage